chryswoods/siremol.org/tutorials/somd/Hydration_free_energy/FESetup.md

 _complexes  _ligands    _perturbations  _proteins  T4-lysozyme.log
 ligands     _mols.done  proteins        setup.in
 ```
-First of all the logfile ```T4-lysozyme.log``` contains all AMBER Tools commands executed to parameterise and setup the ligands and protein separately and in complex. ```_proteins``` contains the solvated and minimised protein file. ```_ligands``` contains the parameterised ligands solvated in a water box and in vacuum. ```_complexes``` contains solvated setup of each ligand bound to the protein and ```_perturbations``` is the directory that contains all the necessary input for running an alchemical relative free energy calculations, with perturbations ready in protein complex format as well as just the solvated ligands.
+First of all the logfile ```T4-lysozyme.log``` contains all AMBER Tools commands executed to parameterise and setup the ligands and protein separately and in complex. ```_proteins``` contains the solvated and minimised protein file. ```_ligands``` contains the parameterised ligands solvated in a water box and in vacuum. ```_complexes``` contains solvated setup of each ligand bound to the protein and ```_perturbations``` is the directory that contains all the necessary input for running an alchemical relative free energy calculation, with perturbations ready in protein complex format as well as just the solvated ligands.
 It might be worth while to also equilibrate using FESetup, rather than SOMD, but will be covered elsewhere.

 <center> <a href="Equib.html"> <img src="Buttons/Next.jpg" alt="Next" style="width: 80px;  min-width: 50px;" /></a> </center>